ManarOmar/DSND-Capstone-data-analysis-with-spark/README.md

 # DSND Capstone Data Analysis with Spark

-Applying machine learning on a large dataset using PySpark
+Applying machine learning on a large dataset using PySpark, the blog post for this project is [here](https://medium.com/@manar.aljawarneh/music-service-data-analysis-with-spark-498575a5af83)

 ##  Project Overview